palex00/Archipelago/worlds/pokemon_bw/docs/roadmap.md

     - Consider trainer pokémon
   - Normalize levels
 - Xtransceiver being required to see certain story sequences (with some of them giving items)
-  - Also dynamic Xtransceiver item that automatically adds the correctly gendered version to the game
+  - Also, dynamic Xtransceiver item that automatically adds the correctly gendered version to the game

 ## Big update #1 (Stats update, name WIP, required for core)